 It could be argued that 2019 will be the year of the addiction drama.
 With a range of films on the way that explore the haunting isolation of both alcoholism and drug addiction.
 However, it is highly unlikely that any will match the sheer power of Beautiful Boy.
-Where the majority of the sheer emotional thump comes from Timothée Chalamet’s ability to portray the sheer hell of personal addiction.
+Where the majority of the pure emotional thump comes from Timothée Chalamet’s ability to portray the absolute hell of personal addiction.

 Timothée Chalamet is once again a revelation on screen.
 Proving his place as one of the most exciting young talents in Hollywood.
 While giving a performance that is not only full of emotion.
 But also echos the loss, anger and complexity of addiction.
 His screen steeling performance working alongside an equally tender performance from Steve Carell.

 It may not be perfect in construct, and it may sell a slightly uncomfortable view of privilege in recovery.
 But equally Beautiful Boy never attempts to sugar coat addiction and its devastating effect on family life.
-Delivering a tough, relentless and ultimately stark view of addiction.
+Delivering a fierce, relentless and ultimately stark view of addiction.

 Director: Felix van Groeningen